-10. Resolution 4 is to approve the payment of Directors' fees for the non-executive Directors of the Company during FY2021.
-The amount of fees has been computed taking into consideration the number of board committee representations by the non-executive directors and also caters for additional fees (if any) which may be payable due to the formation of additional Board Committee, or additional Board or Board Committee members being appointed in FY2021.
-In the event that the amount proposed is insufficient, approval will be sought at the next AGM in the financial year ending 31 December 2022 ("2022 AGM") before any payments are made to non-executive Directors for the shortfall.
+5. Resolution 7 is to approve the payment of Directors' fees for the non-executive Directors of the Company during FY2022.
+The amount of fees has been computed taking into consideration the number of board committee representations by the non-executive directors and also caters for additional fees (if any) which may be payable due to the formation of additional Board Committees, or additional Board or Board Committee members being appointed in FY2022.
+In the event that the amount proposed is insufficient, approval will be sought at the next AGM in the financial year ending 31 December 2023 ("2023 AGM") before any payments are made to non-executive Directors for the shortfall.
 If approved, each of the non-executive Directors (including the Chairman) will receive 70% of his/her total Directors' fees in cash ("Cash Component") and 30% in the form of Shares ("Remuneration Shares") (both amounts subject to adjustment as described below).
-The Cash Component is intended to be paid haft-yearly in arrears.
-The Remuneration Shares are intended to the paid after the 2022 AGM has been held.
-The actual number of Remuneration Shares, to be purchased from the market on the first trading day immediately after the date of the 2022 AGM has been held.
-The actual number of Remuneration Shares, to be purchased from the market on the first trading day immediately after the date of the 2022 AGM pair of the shares on the SGX-ST on the 2022 Trading Day.
-In the event that the first trading day after the date of the 2022 AGM falls within a restricted period of trading, the Remuneration Shares will be purchased on the first trading day immediately after the end of the restricted period of trading.
-The actual number of Remuneration Shares will be rounded down to the nearest thousand and any residual balance will be paid in cash.
-The Remuneration Shares will rank pair passu with the then existing issued Shares.
-A non-executive director who steps down before the payment of the share component will receive all of his Directors' fees for FY
+The Cash Component is intended to be paid half-yearly in arrears.
+The Remuneration Shares are intended to the paid after the 2023 AGM provided that it does not fall within any applicable restricted period of trading ("2023 Trading Day") for delivery to the respective non-executive Directors, will be based on the market price of the Shares on the SGX-ST on the 2023 Trading Day.
+In the event that the first trading day after the date of the 2023 AGM falls within a restricted period of trading, the Remuneration Shares will be purchased on the first trading day immediately after the existing issued Shares.
+A non-executive director who steps down before the payment of the share component will receive all of his Directors' fees for FY2022 (calculated on a pro-rated basis, where applicable) in cash.

-Details of the Directors' remuneration for FY2020 are set out on page 89 of the Annual Report 2020.
-The non-executive Directors will abstain from voting, and will procure that their respective associates abstain from voting, in respect of Resolution 4.
+Details of the Directors' remuneration for FY2021 are set out on page 90 of the Annual Report 2021.
+The non-executive Directors will abstain from voting, and will procure that their respective associates abstain from voting, in respect of Resolution 7.